Tracksale/developer-handbook/README.md

 - Mobile: Kotlin

 ### Development Flow
-Currently we use master as an staging branch which we try to never break, prod branch as production branch.
-By default all new code should be branched from master.
+Currently we use master as an staging branch which we **MUST** to never break, prod branch as production branch.
+By default all new code **SHOULD** be branched from master.

 We have a CI(Continuous Integration) pipeline attached to the master branch and a CD(Continuous Delivery) pipeline attached to prod branch.